Kenny2github/blog.abyx.dev/entries/2022-06-23-enums-and-set-theory.rst

   * Asymmetric difference (can't do :python:`X - Y`)
   * Superset and subset (can't do :python:`X < Y` or :python:`X > Y`)

 * Obviously, you're limited to the universe you define.
 Regular :py:class:`set` instances can hold any hashable object.
-(That would make :py:class:`collections.Hashable` the universe if it was enumerable.)
+(That would make :py:class:`collections.abc.Hashable` the universe if it was enumerable.)
 * :py:class:`set` instances are mutable; :py:class:`~enum.Flag` instances are not.
 * :py:class:`set` instances can be nested; :py:class:`~enum.Flag` instances cannot.
 Notably, each enum member is both a singleton set and the single member of that set at the same time.